 Canadian Veterans Vocational Rehabilitation Services, on behalf of Veterans Affairs Canada, provides vocational rehabilitation and vocational assistance services to veterans to help ensure successful transition to civilian life.
 It also has an Employer Portal with information for employers interested in hiring veterans.

-Agilec is the national service provider for this program.
-Still-serving members or former members can apply for this service, which provides career counselling, help with resume writing, interview preparation, job searching and, in some cases, job placement.
-Veterans may also quality for the education and training benefit offered through Agilec, which provides up to $80,000 for education and up to $5,000 for professional development.
+Still-serving members or former members can apply for this service managed by Agilec, which provides career counselling, help with resume writing, interview preparation, job searching and, in some cases, job placement.

 Coding for Veterans is an intensive program designed to equip veterans from the Canadian military with the skills required to enter and succeed in Canada’s technology-based workforce.
 Classes are taught both in person and online.

-Self-directed career transition courses for veterans based on research the “A Question of Style” research project, conducted by Challenge Factory and funded by CERIC and the Canadian Armed Forces and Veterans Affairs Canada.
+Self-directed career transition courses for veterans based the “A Question of Style” research project exploring employer bias regarding veteran working style, motivators and competencies; the project was conducted by Challenge Factory and funded by CERIC and the Canadian Armed Forces and Veterans Affairs Canada.
 Courses include “Veterans at Work,” “Assess Your Career & Leadership” and “Explore Your Career Possibilities.”

-This program offers academic and non-academic services and referrals for reg-force, reserve and veteran Armed Forces members.
+The VTE program provides one-on-one academic and non-academic assistance to past and presently serving, military personnel.
 It helps military community members identify potential education options, funding assistance sources, academic upgrading opportunities and more.

 A Question of Style: What HR and career professionals need to know about “misunderstood” candidate groups such as veterans (CERIC and Challenge Factory) [Webinar]